-The 2019 Annual Meeting of Stockholders of Yield10 Bioscience, Inc., a Delaware corporation, will be held on Wednesday, May 22, 2019, at 9:30 a.m., Eastern time, at the offices of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C. at One Financial Center, Boston, MA 02111, for the following purposes:
+The 2022 Annual Meeting of Stockholders ("Annual Meeting") of Yield10 Bioscience, Inc., a Delaware corporation (the "Company"), will be held on Wednesday, May 25, 2022, at 9:30 a.m., Eastern time, in a virtual format, for the following purposes:

-- To elect two (2) Class I Directors, each to serve for a three-year term and until his successor has been duly elected and qualified or until his earlier death, resignation or removal; - 2.
-To ratify the appointment of RSM US LLP as our independent registered public accounting firm for the year ending December 31, 2019; and - 3.
+- 1. To elect two (2) Class I Directors, each to serve for a three-year term and until their successors have been duly elected and qualified or until their earlier death, resignation or removal; - 2.
+To ratify the appointment of RSM US LLP as our independent registered public accounting firm for the year ending December 31, 2022; and - 3.
 To transact such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.

-Only stockholders of record at the close of business on March 26, 2019, are entitled to notice of and to vote at the Annual Meeting and at any adjournment or postponement thereof
+Only stockholders of record at the close of business on March 28, 2022, are entitled to notice of and to vote at the Annual Meeting and at any adjournment or postponement thereof.